jayeolasegun/Rossman-Phamaceutical/README.md

 # Rossman-Phamaceutical
 <!-- Add buttons here -->
+build and serve an end-to-end product that delivers this prediction to Analysts in the finance team.
 <!-- Describe your project in brief -->

 <!-- The project title should be self explanotory and try not to make it a mouthful.
 (Although exceptions exist- **awesome-readme-writing-guide-for-open-source-projects** - would have been a cool name)